bonomani/devmon/docs/TEMPLATES.md

 UpTimeTxt       : ELAPSED       : {sysUpTimeSecs}
 ```
 Three values per line:
-1. The **targetOID** (case sensitive): unique name compared to those in the 'oids' file.
-For example,
+1. The **target OID** (case sensitive): MUST be unique name compared to those in the 'oids' file and other target OIDs in the `transform` file
-'sysUpTimeSecs' originates from 'sysUpTime' in the oids file, gathering SNMP data.
-Throughout, 'alias' refers to either SNMP-collected or transformed data.
 2. The **transform** (case insensitive): e.g. MATH or math.
 3. The **input data**: a string with **one or more sourceOID(s)** which sould be enclosed in {}.